Eamonn Loughran: Professional career

 Loughran fought out of the Breen Gym in Belfast and, in December 1987, fought his first professional fight at the Ulster Hall, Belfast, County Antrim, Northern Ireland, in which he beat Glaswegian Adam Muir on a card that included Dave "Boy" McAuley and Andy Holligan.

 It was five years, during which he fought twenty professional fights, before Loughran challenged for his first title belt.

-Loughran is a former Commonwealth Light Welterweight Title holder and won the WBO Welterweight Title and lost on his sixth defence in the first round to José Luis Lopez in March 1996 after which Loughran announced his retirement.
+In 1993, he would win the vacant WBO welterweight title against American challenger Lorenzo Smith.
+He would defend the title five times before losing it to José Luis Lopez in March 1996, after which Loughran announced his retirement.

+Professional boxing record

 Post retirement

 Loughran never returned to the ring, or to boxing, after the defeat to Lopez.
 He now lives in his native Ballymena.